- Working from home has exploded in recent years and many people new to this are not sure what is the best way to set up

 For some, this might seem like a dumb question to ask, but it’s that has a serious basis — if your laptop already comes with a built-in keyboard, should you use a separate one?
-I proved my sincere opinion below, right after I show you how to disable the built-in keyboard and use the external one only.
+I provide my sincere opinion below, right after I show you how to disable the built-in keyboard and use the external one only.